htdebeer/paru/index.md

         p.inner_markdown = first_line + rest
     end
 end

 ```

 Custom blocks
 -------------

-AS A FINAL EXAMPLE Filters are used to create a custom example block.
+As another example filters are used to create a custom example block.
-Given the following code in your markdown file
+Given the following code in your markdown file:

 ``` {.markdown}
 <div class="example">